 7. Ensure you have enough of your medications and carry each in its original packaging.
 Leave any cannabis products at home because countries outside of Canada have different laws concerning cannabis use.

 While you’re travelling

 Each country or region continues to deal with COVID-19 in its own way.
 Furthermore, medical resources (hospitals, doctors) might still be stretched.
-This means it can be much more difficult for Allianz to provide travel assistance if you experience any kind of emergency (COVID-19 related or otherwise), and there could be lengthy delays bringing a patient home.
+This means it can be much more difficult to receive travel assistance if you experience any kind of emergency (COVID-19 related or otherwise), and there could be lengthy delays bringing a patient home.
 This is further complicated due to the health care system pressures being felt in many parts of Canada.
 Medical staff shortages, emergency room backlogs or closures, and other strains on the system could cause delays and difficulties bringing a patient home.

 What to do if you require medical attention

-Allianz will ask some questions about your emergency and any potentially related medical history.
+The Emergency Travel Specialist will ask some questions about your emergency and any potentially related medical history.
 Providing accurate information will help make sure you receive the right help and information about your coverage.